-Helping those who struggle to achieve meaningful growth and change, one individual at a time, in order to reach their fullest potential and live their best quality of life.
+Helping families affected by Autism and related disorders to achieve REAL Meaningful Growth and Change so that their loved one with Autism can reach their fullest potential and live their best quality of life.

 At Behavioral Outreach Services, LLC, our well trained, certified/licensed staff are committed to helping children and adults, their family members, caregivers, and the professionals that support them.
 We are working to give them the opportunity to reach their fullest potential, and live their best quality of life.
 We achieve this by working to decrease challenging behaviors, teaching individuals how to communicate their wants and needs effectively with the world around them, and to live as independent a life as possible from childhood to adulthood.
 This is accomplished by providing quality individualized person-centered, evidence-based Applied Behavior Analysis services (ABA) to children and adults, their family members, caregivers, and the professionals that support them.
 We also provide professional development workshops to licensed/certified personell such as Teachers, Pediatricians, PCPs, Day Care Workers, SLPs, OTs, PTs, etc.

 Changing Lives for the Better: Through the practice of Applied Behavior Analysis (ABA) with our BCBAs/LBAs and our RBTs, we skillfully work to decrease problem behaviors, teach foundational communication skills, and life-skills to bring about meaningful growth and change which will help individuals to further their education, obtain gainful employment, and be contributing members of society as independently as possible in adulthood.